Rebirth-Project/ufo-event-bus/README.md

   * Make the code as cleaner and testable as possible
   * Don't rely on any other third-party library except than standard Java libraries
   * Obtain a jar as small as possible
+  * Write good documentation for the library usage and internals

 ## Requirements
 - Minimum Java version: 8